 There are numerous wetlands located within the HIWEC study area, which could provide habitat for colonially tree nesting bird species.
 A total of eight (8) locations with stick nest(s) belonging to Great Blue Herons were identified within 120 m of the proposed HIWEC location; however, no large heronries, consisting of at least ten (10) active nests, were identified at any of these locations.
 The aerial studies completed in 2014 and 2015 encompassed the entire HIWEC study area; no large heronries were observed (refer to Appendix F3).
-Although several small colonies of up to three (3) nests are present, the HIWEC study area does not support any large colonies of tree or shrub nesting birds.
+Although several small colonies of up to three (3) nests are present within 120 m of the proposed HIWEC location, the HIWEC study area does not support any large colonies of tree or shrub nesting birds.